oleohi/cardinfofinder_/README.md

 # cardinfofinder_
 Android app to find details of credit or debit card

-# Approach
+# Getting Started
-This file will attempt to explain my approach in creating this app
+This file will attempt to explain my approach in creating this app.
+You can download or clone this project to see the source code and run it.

+# Development Approach
+Language: Kotlin

-This app is built using the MVVM architecture with one activity (Main), view model as well as directory structures for networking, utils, models and views.
+Architecture: This app is built using the MVVM architecture with one activity (Main), view model as well as directory structures for networking, utils, models and views.

-Third party dependecies are used in this project: Retrofit library for network calls, espresso for UI test and SpinKit for progress loader
+Libraries: Third party dependecies are used in this project: Retrofit library for network calls, espresso for UI test and SpinKit for progress loader

+## Coding / Design
 Service class defines the retrofit method

 The models package contains the data models that defines the objects and DTOs in the application